-Appendix E. Franklin VFO Frequency Stability (Measured over 2 /2 hours).
+Appendix D. Franklin VFO Frequency Stability (Measured over 150 minutes).

 This graph is measured using a Homebrew Frequency Counter.
 A homebrew ATE setup uses the counter, serial interface to Arduino UNO R3 which provides USB connection to a laptop running a Freebasic logging program.